syncfusion-content/winui-docs/winui/Scheduler/Appointments.md

 ### Delete occurrence from the recurrence pattern appointment or adding exception dates to recurrence pattern appointment

-You can delete any occurrence which is an exception from the recurrence pattern appointment by using the `RecurrenceExceptionDates` property of `AppointmentMapping` class which is used to map the exception dates to the schedule recurrence appointment.
-The deleted occurrence date will be considered as recurrence exception date.
+You can delete any occurrence which is an exception from the recurrence pattern appointment by using the `RecurrenceExceptionDates` property of the `AppointmentMapping` class which is used to map the exception dates to the schedule recurrence appointment.
+The deleted occurrence date will be considered as a recurrence exception date.
 To add the exception dates in the recurrence series of custom appointment, add the `RecurrenceExceptionDates,` `EventName,` `From,` `To,` `Color,` `RecurrenceRule` properties to the custom class `Meeting.`

 {% tabs %}